Manitou Springs Officer Jacob Carley Arrested For Posting Nude Photos Of Woman

 MANITOU SPRINGS, Colo.
-(CBS4) — A Manitou Springs Police Department patrol officer, Jacob Carley, 41, was arrested and jailed Tuesday by Colorado Springs PD officers for alleged misdemeanor harassment.
+(CBS4) – A Manitou Springs Police Department patrol officer, Jacob Carley, 41, was arrested and jailed last Tuesday by Colorado Springs police officers for alleged misdemeanor harassment.

 Carley is accused of posting nude photos of a female acquaintance on a social media platform.